root-project/web/manual/cling/index.md

 Here we see:

--   Use `.class` as quick help and reference
+-   Use `.Class` as quick help and reference
 -   Unix like I/O redirection using `.> test.log` and unredirection with `.>`

 Now let us execute a multi-line command: